Trial of Radovan Karadžić: Arrest and extradition

 Karadžić's arrest occurred on 21 July 2008 in Belgrade.
 However, UK's Channel 4 News reported that Karadžić's lawyer, Sveta Vujacić, stated "I'm 100% sure that ...
-Radovan Karadžić was arrested on 18 July at half past nine (in the evening) ..."According to the vice-chairman of the Serbian Skupština Božidar Delić the fact that the parliament had been dissolved for two weeks of break was correlated with the first version and he has understood the roots for this decision stemming from Karadžić' arrest only after several days had elapsed and the news had been publicised (Božidar Delić' statement, Channel One (Russia); retrieved 24 July 2008.
+Radovan Karadžić was arrested on 18 July at half past nine (in the evening) ..."
 These claims were denied by the president of the National Council for Cooperation with the Hague Tribunal Rasim Ljajić.

-Milan Dilparić, an investigative judge at Serbia's special war crimes tribunal, terminated the investigation and ruled: "all conditions have been met for his transfer to the Hague to face trial before the International Criminal Tribunal for the former Yugoslavia.
+Milan Dilparić, an investigative judge at Serbia's special war crimes tribunal, terminated the investigation and ruled: "all conditions have been met for his transfer to the Hague to face trial before the International Criminal Tribunal for the former Yugoslavia (ICTY).
 The decision could be appealed within 72 hours to the appeals board, and its decision is final.
 Karadžić was examined by a doctor, and would remain in a special detention unit of Serbia's war crimes court pending transfer to the UN tribunal.
 The Daily Telegraph reported that the former general of the Bosnian Serb army Ratko Mladić gave away the whereabouts of Karadžić in order to avoid prosecution from the Hague.
 It also reported that Mladić, with the help of his people, was talking about giving himself up.